simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 On a Gearspace thread, plenty of producers were complaining about the same issue.
 Even someone from Behringer was involved.
 At a certain point, a user pointed out that in the REAPER’s forum there was a solution, specific to that DAW.
 That’s how I found CSI, **a custom-created extension for external controllers**.
 Again: it’s open source and hosted on Github.

-Downloaded for free, I [installed it and configured in minutes](https://github.com/GeoffAWaddington/reaper_csurf_integrator/wiki/Installation){:target="_blank" rel="noopener"}.
+Downloaded for free, I [installed it and configured in minutes](https://github.com/GeoffAWaddington/reaper_csurf_integrator/wiki/Installation).
 Now, when I select a track with the mouse in REAPER, that same track is automatically reflected in X-Touch One, ready to be worked fast with fader, pan, solo, mute and more.
 This **spirit of community** and the admirable level of flexibility are impossible to find within corporate-made software.

 ## Benefit 6: Stock plug-ins